 Dialogue Tag After a QuoteWhen a dialogue tag comes after a quote, the quote should end in a comma.
 For example, take a look at the following sentence: “I can’t believe you’re actually making me do this," grumbled Dan. (correct) The dialogue tag (grumbled Dan) comes after the quotation, so a comma is required after the word “this."

 - slide 3 of 5

 Dialogue Tag Before a QuoteWhen a dialogue tag comes before a quote, the dialogue tag should end in a comma.
 For example: Dan grumbled, “I can’t believe you’re actually making me do this."

 - slide 4 of 5

 Dialogue Tag in the Middle of a QuoteWhen a dialogue tag comes in the middle of a quote, it is surrounded by commas.
 One comma should end the first part of the quotation, and the other comma should directly follow the dialogue tag.
 For example: “I can’t believe," grumbled Dan, “you’re actually making me do this."
 Keep in mind that this is only the case when the words before and after the dialogue tag are actually part of the same sentence.
 If they were two separate sentences, the dialogue tag would be followed by a period rather than a comma.
 For example: “I can’t believe it," grumbled Dan.
 “I just can’t believe you’re actually making me do this."

 - slide 5 of 5

-Indirect quotations do not require any commas.
+Indirect QuotationsIndirect quotations do not require any commas.
 For example: Modern CEOs remind one of Shakespeare’s colossus in that they “bestride the narrow world" without a thought to how their actions affect the little guy.
 Bethany called Sarah “twinkle toes" because of her ineptitude in ballet class.
 Of course, even indirect quotations use commas if they are required for the flow of the sentence in general.
 For example: Although I told her “absolutely not," she continued to pester me.
 I bought a birthday card, a balloon that read “21 years is a long time," and several birthday candles.